 Generally, stem cells are often used interchangeably, but they have distinct functions, uses and properties depending upon the origin and type.
 Typically, in regenerative medicine practices, stem cells are obtained either from the bone marrow, adipose tissue (fat) or sourced ethically from umbilical cords that are sourced from what would otherwise be post-natal medical waste.

 Mesenchymal stem cells, or MSCs, can make diverse types of cells.
-Some examples include bone, cartilage or muscle.
-These types of cells can help treat a variety of diseases and injuries.
-MSCs are found in the bone marrow and are important for both making and repairing skeletal tissue.
+Some examples include bone, cartilage, nerves or any other tissue.
+These types of cells can help encourage tissue regeneration for a variety of diseases and injuries.
+After birth, MSCs are found in the bone marrow and are important for both making and repairing tissue throughout the body.
 Unfortunately, stem cell harvesting from bone marrow requires a painful procedure to obtain the cellular material from within a patient’s bones.
 However, the emergence of umbilical cord stem cells has proved to be superior — and much more comfortable for the patient.

 These are taken from the patient’s subcutaneous adipose tissue (fat cells) via a small liposuction procedure.
 The cells are treated to dissolve the fat and stem cells are obtained.
 The processing of adipose stem cells requires enough manipulation that the FDA labeled it a drug and has stopped its use.